cjmoreno094/Fitness-Friend/docs/index.md

-# Fitness-Tracking-API
+# Fitness Friend

+Welcome to Fitness Friend, the only friend you will ever need on your fitness journey.

-Fitness Tracking API for Spring 2025 course
+***This is a sample RestAPI for Spring 2025 course***

 This service allows the user to track their fitness activity that coincide with the days of the week.